Exercise and Sport Science Department (ESS)

 Teaching Outdoor Pursuits in Physical Education

 This is a content course focused on how to implement outdoor pursuits for students in grades K-12 aligned to Society of Health and Physical Education (SHAPE) National Standards and Grade Level Outcomes for K-12 Physical Education.
-Teacher candidates will develop common and specialized content knowledge related to outdoor pursuits, will have opportunities to plan and teach, and will learn about physical activity and fitness knowledge specific to each activity category.
-In addition, teacher candidates will recognize and understand academic language and theory related to teaching and learning a variety of outdoor pursuits which may include, but not limited to, recreational boating (kayaking, canoeing, sailing, rowing), hiking, backpacking, fishing, orienteering/geocaching, ice skating, skateboarding, snow skiing, snowboarding, snowshoeing, bouldering/traversing/climbing, mountain biking, adventure activities, and ropes courses.
+Teacher candidates develop common and specialized content knowledge related to outdoor pursuits, have opportunities to plan and teach, and learn about physical activity and fitness knowledge specific to each activity category.
+In addition, teacher candidates learn to recognize and understand academic language and theory related to teaching and learning a variety of outdoor pursuits which may include, but not limited to, recreational boating (kayaking, canoeing, sailing, rowing), hiking, backpacking, fishing, orienteering/geocaching, ice skating, skateboarding, snow skiing, snowboarding, snowshoeing, bouldering/traversing/climbing, mountain biking, adventure activities, and ropes courses.
 Lect.
 1, Lab 3.
 Prerequisite: admission to physical, adapted, and school health education.
 Offered Fall, Spring.

 ESS 320 Cr.3